 How do we make holistic admissions more efficient without sacrificing insight?

 Each holistic admissions decision requires time, scrutiny, and a variety of data points.
 But, as we know, admissions teams do not have much time to spare.

 This is the inspiration behind our three latest feature updates: Document Review, Question Sequences, and Overall Communication Scores.
 Each of these features provide a deeper view of applicants within the Kira platform without adding time to the process.

 Document Review is a much-anticipated feature that will allow applicants to upload any written documents into the platform to be evaluated by admissions teams in Kira.

 Think: Letters of recommendation, resumes, prepared essay questions, research abstracts, transcripts, or letters of intent.
 Documents will all be evaluated alongside the Kira assessments by multiple reviewers and shown on the Applicant Results page.
 These documents can be linked to a competency, similar to an existing Kira question.

-Applicants can upload their documents on the Check In page:
+Or applicants can upload their documents on the Check In page: